When you book an appointment with me, you are asking me to critique your work. In exchange, you are offering to do exactly the same thing for me.

 Option 2 – Alpha Read

-The reader assesses the structure of the chapter, looking specifically at The Three Os and The Four Questions.
+With the Alpha Read option, the critique partner assesses the structure of any chapter (except Ch.
+1), looking specifically at The Three Os and The Four Questions, described below.

 The Three Os